 Leupp was then able to correlate their original 1979 answers with their reported level of depression when the study subjects turned 40.

-Leupp’s research was in line with many earlier studies showing that women who are employed have better overall mental health than women who chose to be stay-at-home mothers.
+Leupp’s research was in line with many earlier studies showing that women who are employed have better overall mental health than women who choose to be stay-at-home mothers.

 You can happily combine child-rearing and a career…if you’re willing to let some things slide.
 Katrina Leupp.
 Leupp’s takeaway finding was that every accommodation has a repercussion.